 THE FAIRFAX DISTRICT

 The Fairfax District is a small Midtown neighborhood with a long history as one of Los Angeles’ primary centers of Jewish culture.
-The boundaries, like many Los Angeles neighborhoods, aren’t universally agreed upon but I place them as Melrose Ave on the north, N La Brea Ave on the east, W 3rd St to the south and N Fairfax on the west.
+The boundaries, like many Los Angeles neighborhoods, aren’t universally agreed upon but I place them as Melrose Avenue on the north, North La Brea Avenue on the east, West 3rd Street to the south and North Fairfax Avenue on the west.

 HISTORY OF FAIRFAX